 - Molecules, Genes, and Chromosomes

-- · Cells, Tissues, and Organs
+- Cells, Tissues, and Organs

 - The Whole Person

-- · Family, Community, and Society
+- Integration

-Within these sections, each week of ITM has its own overarching focus on a specific aspect of medical practice ranging from genetics to population health.
+Within these sections, each week of ITM has its own overarching focus on a specific aspect of medical practice ranging from genetics to pathology, pharmacology to clinical and laboratory investigations.
 Patient-centred clinical cases are used to bring together foundational disciplines relevant to the study and practice of medicine, in a manner that promotes their cognitive integration by students.
 Each course week has its own objectives and assessments that contribute to the overall course objectives and final assessment, as well as to student achievement of the MD program's key and enabling competencies.